-Setting Description Factory Default Enable/Disable This setting can enhance communication by strengthening the Disable AWK-5222's transmission power.
+Setting Description Factory Default Enable/Disable This setting can enhance communication by strengthening the Disable AWK-6222's transmission power.
 It is quite useful for long-distance transmission or countering environmental interference.
-The user has to carefully evaluate and measure the transmission power of whole system, and make sure it is still below the regulative limitation.
+Before enabling this option you should carefully evaluate and measure the transmission power of whole system, and confirm that it is still below regulatory limits.